-The Florida Yards & Neighborhoods (FYN) Homeowner Program
+The Florida Yards & Neighborhoods (FYN)

 The Florida Yards & Neighborhoods Homeowner program educates homeowners about how to design, install, and maintain healthy landscapes that use a minimum of water, fertilizer, and pesticides.
 The result?
 Low-cost, low-maintenance, attractive landscapes that add value to your community and reduce the chance of polluting the water supply.

-The Florida Yards & Neighborhoods Handbook, 4th ed.
-(2009)
+The Florida Yards & Neighborhoods Handbook - 2015

 The FYN Handbook is a homeowner’s best resource for learning about the nine FFL principles and how to apply them in the home landscape.

-The Florida-Friendly Landscaping™ Guide to Plant Selection & Landscape Design, 1st ed.
-(2010) The Florida-Friendly Landscaping™ Guide to Plant Selection and Landscape Design is intended as a companion to The Florida Yards & Neighborhoods Handbook (4th ed., 2009).
-This guide is intended for homeowners who want to take the next step and design their own Florida-Friendly Landscapes.
-Included in this book is information on landscape design strategies, a landscape planning worksheet, and the FFL Plant List containing many of the UF/IFAS-recommended Florida-Friendly plants for each region of the state.
+This companion to The Florida Yards & Neighborhoods Handbook is for homeowners who want to design their own Florida-Friendly Landscapes.It includes landscape design strategies, a landscape planning worksheet, and the FFL Plant List containing many of the UF/IFAS-recommended Florida-Friendly plants for each region of the state.

 In participating counties, the FYN Homeowner Program recognizes environmentally friendly gardeners with official FFL Yard Recognition signs.
-A county FYN agent or Yard Advisor will visit your home and use the homeowner checklist to determine whether your yard is eligible for Gold or Standard recognition.
+A county FYN agent or Yard Advisor will visit your home and use the homeowner checklist to determine whether your yard is eligible for Gold or Silver recognition.
 This is a great educational opportunity, as well as a chance for you to show your commitment to protecting Florida’s water resources!

 One of the best and most traditional ways to experience UF/IFAS Extension is to visit your county Extension office.
 Trained horticultural staff and Master Gardener volunteers can answer your specific gardening questions, help you take soil samples, and identify pest insects and weeds.
-Best of all, wherever FYN operates, your county office will be able to provide you a list of monthly Florida-Friendly Landscaping™ workshops on everything from building a rain barrel to starting a vegetable garden.
+Best of all, wherever FYN operates, your county office can provide you a list of monthly Florida-Friendly Landscaping™ workshops on everything from building a rain barrel to starting a vegetable garden.
 Don’t wait: click here to find the contact address, phone number, and email for the Extension office in your county.